swyxio/ssg/packages/ssg/README.md

 Svelte and @ssgjs/sapper are included as direct dependencies, however feel free to also install them if you need to.

+To get going, you will then need something in `src/routes`, usually an `index.svelte` file to get started.
+You can scaffold one by running `yarn ssg eject` and picking `sampleIndex.svelte` to see an example.
+[This demo repo will also help show how `ssg` is meant to be used](https://github.com/sw-yx/ssg-demo).

 ## Contributing

 This project needs feedback and maintainers.
 In fact if you'd like to take it over please be my guest.
 I don't have time for this.
 I'm only doing it cause no one else has.